aramsimonyan1/Piazza/README.md

     • Consider the following.
         ¨ Only authorised users should access the API.
         ¨ The API should allow any registered user to perform posts.
+        ¨ Only the post owners can update or delete their posts.
         ¨ You are encouraged to set any other constraints to improve the software's functionality.
         ¨ You are encouraged to improvise and develop any functionality you like.